 2. Self-branding is key

 Some newly-freelance graphic designers feel that their portfolio doesn’t align with the kind of jobs that they’re interested in getting.
-In those cases, it might be tempting to work on free personal projects before even looking for the first job.
+In those cases, it might be tempting to work on free personal projects before even looking for the first job, from book cover ideas to wedding invitations.

 But if you’re as well-trained and professional as we know you to be, remember that your portfolio will grow with time and experience, and that’s fine.
 When starting out, it’s better to work on your personal branding rather than create new projects – and the job offers are sure to follow.

-As with most branding projects, concentrate on a great website, strong logo and branded merchandize - including taking inspiration from some great general portfolio website examples.
+As with most branding projects, concentrate on a great website, strong logo and branded merchandise - including taking inspiration from some great general portfolio website examples.

 – Web portfolio: A sharp online presence is a must for getting the clients and projects you want.
 Portfolio websites serve as the foundation for your branding efforts, and are a useful way to introduce yourself to potential clients.
 Approach making your online design portfolio just as you would any other design project.
 For some inspiration, check out these graphic design magazines to see what other designers are doing online.